yuvalbatan/writeups/tryhackme/Mr_Robot.md

 ![image](https://user-images.githubusercontent.com/114166939/228595416-d9c7616f-de6a-45ec-a1d2-a1e607909e81.png)

-Before I'll try it on the machine I need to change it because "robot" user does'nt have sudo premissions to this file I'll use the commands:
+Before I'll try the commands on the machine I need to change it, thats because "robot" user does'nt have sudo premissions so I'll use the commands:
 ```bash
 /usr/local/bin/nmap --interactive
 !sh